Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

 - If we decode the string and we see that C&C the address is: 3.212.197.166

-# Find ParentProcessId Of The sh Command Associated With The Python Process:
+# Find ParentProcessId of the sh Command Associated With the Python Process:

 Let's use volatility3 to inspect the processes: